About an hour’s drive from Fethiye, just west of Dalaman Airport and east of Marmaris, sits one of our favourite little

 Stop to quench your thirst at one of the roadside stalls selling freshly squeezed juice before getting up close and personal with the Dalyan rock tombs.

 Unlike Fethiye’s Lycian rock tombs, you can’t currently enter the site.
 You’ll need to admire from the road below.

 Depending on the time of year you visit, you can have these ruins almost to yourself.

-We hope to walk to Çandır later this year, as, aside from a visit to Kaunos, this side of the Dalyan Çayı is relatively unexplored for us.
+We hope to walk to Çandır later this year, as, aside from a visit to Kaunos, this side of the Dalyan Çayı is relatively unexplored by us.

-Just about anyone who books a day trip to Dalyan will visit the mud baths.
+Just about anyone who books a day trip to Dalyan will visit these thermal baths.